hantsy/spring7-sandbox/docs/jackson.md

 One gotcha I hit during migration: `Locale` serialization changed.
 For example, `Locale.CHINA` used to serialize as `zh_CN` in Jackson 2 but is `zh-CN` in Jackson 3 — Jackson 3 now uses the `LanguageTag` format, so be aware of the difference when you parse or compare locale values.

-Grab the full example on GitHub: [spring7-sandbox/boot-jackson](https://github.com/hantsy/spring7-sandbox/tree/master/boot-jackson).
+Grab the complete example on GitHub: [spring7-sandbox/boot-jackson](https://github.com/hantsy/spring7-sandbox/tree/master/boot-jackson).